Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 Step 1: Request a Full Loan Breakdown

-Always consider collecting all the relevant details that is about your finance agreement, such as a list of the bills associated or a loan breakdown, so you know what is the interest, principal amount and other charges involved.
+Always consider collecting all the relevant details that are about your finance agreement, such as a list of the bills associated or a loan breakdown, so you know what the interest, principal amount and other charges involved are.
 It will contain the following:

 • Your Finance Agreement.
 The full copy of your contract is important as it will serve as the blueprint of your entire transaction.